 - How do cluster galaxies gain their angular momentum?
 (Bilton et al., 2019)

 - How do AGN-hosting cluster galaxies drive the kinematics and dynamics of galaxy clusters?
-(In Prep)
+(Submitted)

 The most up-to-date list of my peer-reviewed publications and works can be found here (ADS).

 Any additional non-refereed works may be found here (ADS).